Skip to main content

 What is LDL Cholesterol?

-For years, the focus on reducing LDL levels was centered on dietary changes.
+For years, the focus on reducing LDL levels to prevent heart disease was centered on dietary changes.
 It was believed that lowering the intake of saturated fats and cholesterol in food would reduce blood cholesterol levels and, in turn, lower the risk of heart disease.
 However, modern research has revealed that while diet may be important in some people, the liver’s role in producing cholesterol is even more significant in most.
 This explains the saying ‘90% of your cholesterol is made by the liver and only 10% is from what you eat’.

 Cholesterol Production in the Liver